elizabethcd/MoreConversationTopics/README.md

 ### Weddings and Births

 This mod adds a `wedding` conversation topic, but Stats as Tokens is also planning to track days married, so that you can add dialogue or other things based on anniversaries.
-This mod is planned to add a `birth` conversation topic right when your children get born, but you may also want to use the upcoming Stats as Tokens children tokens to trigger dialogue/events/changes based on how old your children are.
+This mod adds a `babyBoy` or `babyGirl` conversation topic right when your children get born, but you may also want to use the upcoming Stats as Tokens children tokens to trigger dialogue/events/changes based on how old your children are.

 ### Events That Happen Once or Things with Mail Flags